AirNomadSmitty/BetterGChat/README.md

 Rename the configTemplate file to `config.js` and change the export to `config` instead of `configTemplate`.
 Add your twitch client ID and any more channels you want the extension to pull from.
 It'll pull in their twitch emotes, as well as FFZ and BTTV emotes.

-Open a GChat window through mail.google.com, hit the popout button, and OMEGALUL to your heart's content.
+Open a GChat window through mail.google.com and OMEGALUL to your heart's content.

 ## Emote Selection
 Currently pulling from the following default channels: